 Prya’s specialty is trial advocacy.
 In law school, Prya was selected as one of 10 students out of 100 applicants to be a part of the prestigious Philip H. Corboy Fellowship in Trial Advocacy.
 As a Fellow, Prya received intensive training in trial advocacy.
 This training set the foundation for a successful career in the courtroom.
 She has conducted jury trials for everything from driving under the influence to gun charges to sex crimes to homicide.
 Her skills have garnered the respect of judges and attorneys around the country.

 Prya has taught at programs for the National Institute of Trial Advocacy.
 She has also taught trial advocacy at Golden Gate University School of Law in San Francisco, CA; Florida International University Law School in Miami, FL; and Loyola University Chicago School of Law in Chicago, IL.
-She is currently an Adjunct Professor of Professional Identity Formation at Loyola University Chicago.
+She was Adjunct Professor of Trial Advocacy and Personal Identity Formation at Loyola University Chicago School of Law.

 Prya is committed to advocacy inside and outside of court.
-She has published several articles such as “Give Juveniles Their Due” in The Marshall Project and “#MeToo, Persky, and the erosion of mercy in criminal justice" for The Mercury Times.
+She has published several articles such as “Give Juveniles Their Due” in The Marshall Project and “#MeToo, Persky, and Erosion of Mercy in Criminal Justice” for The Mercury Times.
 She is often asked to provide information to reporters for articles about the criminal court system.
 Most recently, she spoke out about protecting the rights of the accused during COVID-19 pandemic in “Public Defenders Speak Out About the Tolls of COVID-19” in Law360.
-She collaborates with Zealous, an organization dedicated to training public defenders in out-of-court media advocacy and elevating the stories of people directly impacted by the criminal punishment system.

 Prya found her calling early in her legal career.
 She stepped foot in a courtroom as a defender and never left.
 She truly believes she has the best career in the world.